marville001/PetShop/readme.md

 1. Creating, reading and updating Customer information.

    - At a minimum this should include first name and last name.
-Feel free to add other information you think is relevent.
+Feel free to add other information you think is relevant.
    - Reading the Customer record should return an estimated and actual payment due based on their orders.

 2. Creating, reading and updating Customer Orders.